Profpatsch/nix-1p/README.md

     ```
 *   **purpose-built**.
 Nix only exists to be the language for Nix, the package
     manager.
 While people have occasionally used it for other use-cases, it is
-    explicitly not a general-purpose language.
+    explicitly nOT a GEneRaL-pURpOse LaNgUaGe.

 # Language constructs